 The first thing you might want to do is to slow down, observe for a minute and ask yourself: why are they doing that?
 Or what is the need behind it?
-Also you might want to observe and make a note in your head what the adults in the family do at meal time.
+Also, you might want to observe and make a note in your head of what the adults in the family do at mealtime.

 Possible needs could be:

 · Exploring.
-Is it interesting to discover gravity and see pieces fly down on floor.
+Is it interesting to discover gravity and see pieces fly down on the floor?

 And of course, if you have a dog or other pets who like to eat the food – it makes it even more interesting!

 · Attention.
 Adults who may have been busy prior to the throwing are now paying attention to the child.